mpadge/ubuntu-setup/README.md

 `functions/variables`.

-1. `doall` enables all functions to be run **non-interactively** to build an entirely new system from scratch
+1. `doall` enables all functions to be run **non-interactively** to build an entirely new system from scratch (although it starts with `ubuntu-restricted-extras` which is the only bit that requires interaction to install mscorefonts)

 2. `aptadd` adds `apt` keys (`/data/keys.list`) and repositories (`/data/repos.list`)